ericingravity/knock/readme.md

 knock GUI
 =============

-Simple GUI made with PyQt5 and python3 with ability to save and load knock configurations.
+Simple GUI for [grongor/knock](https://github.com/grongor/knock) made with PyQt5 and python3 with ability to save and load knock configurations.
-Uses grongor/knock as the base.

 Setup
 -----------